 Blockchain technology cuts out the middleman in any transaction, creating an immutable record on its ledger.
 Have you ever tried to buy something with your debit card, only to find out that the check you deposited last week still hasn’t made it into your account?
 With blockchain, there is no middleman (like a bank) that has control over your transactions — blockchain transactions are strictly between two parties, or peer-to-peer.

-Transactions made on blockchain take place without the approval of traditional financial institutions.
-Unlike the standard documentation that banks may require from their clients, anyone with an internet connection can gain access to blockchain, making blockchain a revolutionary and disruptive movement.
+Transactions made on the blockchain take place without the approval of traditional financial institutions.
+Unlike the standard documentation that banks may require from its clients, anyone with an internet connection can gain access to the blockchain, making blockchain a revolutionary and disruptive movement.

 Moreover, blockchain can be used to record information that would normally be censored by governments.
 Blockchain was designed with a utopian “censorship-resistance” vision in mind, which means that political movements in countries like Belarus can use blockchain technology to ensure that their money can freely travel.
 There have also been instances in China where people have posted sensitive documents on blockchain to maintain a permanent record of events that the media was not allowed to cover.

 The security of blockchain rests largely on the concept behind distributed ledger technology.
 A blockchain is not stored in a single place; rather, its data is stored in nodes, computers and servers all around the world.
 Due to the peer-to-peer nature of the blockchain, no centralized agency can own or edit this information, providing for greater security, cooperation and trust.
 Hacking the entire blockchain network would be nearly impossible.
 Though a hacker could potentially alter some aspects of the data, there is no centralized system to attack.